EuroTrip: Cast

-A recent high school graduate who inadvertently makes the mistake of thinking his German pen pal Mieke to be a homosexual man, thanks to his limited fluency in speaking German.
+A recent high school graduate who inadvertently makes the mistake of thinking his German pen pal Mieke to be a homosexual sex predator, thanks to his limited fluency in speaking German.
 When he finds out that Mieke is in reality an attractive young woman, Scotty travels across Europe to Berlin to beg for her forgiveness.
 Mechlowicz described Scotty as a flawed but kindhearted man, who is "very lucky to have such a good group of friends to prop him back up".